zhuminjie/OpenSeesPyDoc/src/Plotting_Development_Guide.rst

 ===============================

 You are welcome to contribute to the plotting/post-processing commands.
-This documentation is to explain what is going on inside the plotting library "Get+Rendering" and how you can enhance the functons.
+This documentation is to explain what is going on inside the plotting library "Get_Rendering" and how you can enhance the functons.
 As of now, Get_Rendering has functions to plot a structure, mode shapes and shape of a displaced structure and works for 2D (beam-column elements, tri, and quad) and 3D (beam-column, tri, 4-node shell, and 8-node brick) elements.